lukethompsxn/parallel-graphs/README.md

 # Parallelisation of Graph Algorithms in Julia

 This project provides parallel graph algorithm implementations in Julia.
 To run any of the algorithms, please first install [Julia](https://julialang.org/downloads/).
 Once installed, launch into julia by running the executable, or alternatively launch julia from terminal `exec '/Applications/Julia-1.1.app/Contents/Resources/julia/bin/julia'` _Note: this is the path on macOS, linux and windows will be different._ If you wish to run parallel graph algorithms on multiple threads, please specify the `JULIA_NUM_THREADS` environment variable prior to starup.
-If launching from terminal, this can be done by executing `export JULIA_NUM_THREADS=1` prior to running `exec '/Applications/Julia-1.1.app/Contents/Resources/julia/bin/julia'`.
+If launching from terminal, this can be done by executing `export JULIA_NUM_THREADS=1` prior to running launching julia.

 ### Algorithms
 *Prims Algorithm (Sequential and Parallel)*